fredie7/ML_Customer-Churrn/README.md

 # Customer Churn Analysis and Modeling

 Customer churn is a significant concern in highly competitive industries like telecommunications.
 It refers to the loss of customers who discontinue their subscriptions or services, directly impacting profitability and long-term sustainability.
-This project explores data-driven techniques to analyze, understand, and predict customer churn using a simulated dataset from a fictional telecom company, **Telco**.
+This project explores data-driven techniques to analyze, understand, and predict customer churn using a dataset obtained from Kaggle involving a telecom provider – **Telco**.

 ---